mastodon/blog/content/posts/2019-04-10-Mastodon-2.8/index.md

 ---
 title: "Mastodon 2.8"
 subtitle: "Highlights from the changelog"
-description: "In this release: Polls, new tools for managing followers, new frontpage design, new admin features and more"
+description: "In this release: Polls, new tools for managing followers, new frontpage design, new admin features, Keybase integration, and more"
 date: 2019-04-10
 draft: true
 author: gargron